greenhousegaslab/geostatistical_inverse_modeling/README.md

 * OPTION 1: Solve the GIM equations directly

-SCRIPT: inversion_direct.m
+SCRIPT: inversion_direct.m <br>
-PURPOSE: Estimate the fluxes using the direct solution (i.e., by solving a system of linear equations).
+PURPOSE: Estimate the fluxes using the direct solution (i.e., by solving a system of linear equations). <br>
-CALLED BY: None.
+CALLED BY: None. <br>
 CALLS: HQHR.m, uncert_direct.m

-SCRIPT: HQHR.m
+SCRIPT: HQHR.m <br>
 PURPOSE: Calculate (H*Q*H' + R).
-This matrix is often referred to with the Greek letter Psi.
+This matrix is often referred to with the Greek letter Psi. <br>
-CALLED BY: inversion_direct.m
+CALLED BY: inversion_direct.m <br>
 CALLS: None.

-SCRIPT: uncert_direct.m
+SCRIPT: uncert_direct.m <br>
 PURPOSE: Calculate the posterior uncertainties using direct calculations.
 This script will provide an exact answer
-	 and will not use any approximations to improve computational tractability.
+	 and will not use any approximations to improve computational tractability. <br>
-CALLED BY: inversion_direct.m
+CALLED BY: inversion_direct.m <br>
 CALLS: None.

 * OPTION 2: Minimum residual approach

-SCRIPT: inversion_dual_eq.m
+SCRIPT: inversion_dual_eq.m <br>
 PURPOSE: Launch the geostatistical inverse model using the minimum residual approach to estimating the fluxes.
-	 This script also provides an option for estimating the uncertainties using a reduced rank approach.
+	 This script also provides an option for estimating the uncertainties using a reduced rank approach. <br>
-CALLED BY: None.
+CALLED BY: None. <br>
 CALLS: Ax.m, weights_to_fluxes.m, uncert_est.m

-SCRIPT: Ax.m
+SCRIPT: Ax.m <br>
-PURPOSE: Calculate the left-hand side of the GIM equations used in the minimum residual approach.
+PURPOSE: Calculate the left-hand side of the GIM equations used in the minimum residual approach. <br>
-CALLED BY: inversion_dual_eq.m
+CALLED BY: inversion_dual_eq.m <br>
 CALLS: None.

-SCRIPT: weights_to_fluxes.m
+SCRIPT: weights_to_fluxes.m <br>
-PURPOSE: Convert the weights estimated using the minimum residual approach into estimated fluxes.
+PURPOSE: Convert the weights estimated using the minimum residual approach into estimated fluxes. <br>
-CALLED BY: inversion_dual_eq.m
+CALLED BY: inversion_dual_eq.m <br>
 CALLS: None.

-SCRIPT: uncert_est.m
+SCRIPT: uncert_est.m <br>
 PURPOSE: Estimate uncertainties using the reduced rank approach.
 This approach estimates approximate
 	 uncertainties.
-It is computationally tractable even for very large inverse problems.
+It is computationally tractable even for very large inverse problems. <br>
-CALLED BY: inversion_dual_eq.m
+CALLED BY: inversion_dual_eq.m <br>
 CALLS: QBABQ.m, randeigdecomp.m, eigfun.m

-SCRIPT: QBABQ.m
+SCRIPT: QBABQ.m <br>
-PURPOSE: Calculate Q^(1/2)*B*A*B'*Q^(1/2)*B where B is some vector or matrix.
+PURPOSE: Calculate Q^(1/2)*B*A*B'*Q^(1/2)*B where B is some vector or matrix. <br>
-CALLED BY: uncert_est.m
+CALLED BY: uncert_est.m <br>
 CALLS: None.

-SCRIPT: eigfun.m
+SCRIPT: eigfun.m <br>
-PURPOSE:  Function for computing Ax where A is the matrix we want eigenvectors/values for.
+PURPOSE:  Function for computing Ax where A is the matrix we want eigenvectors/values for.  <br>
-CALLED BY: uncert_est.m, randeigdecomp.m
+CALLED BY: uncert_est.m, randeigdecomp.m <br>
 CALLS: None.

-SCRIPT: randeigdecomp.m
+SCRIPT: randeigdecomp.m <br>
-PURPOSE: Compute the eigenvectors and eigenvalues of matrix A using a randomized approach.
+PURPOSE: Compute the eigenvectors and eigenvalues of matrix A using a randomized approach. <br>
-CALLED BY: uncert_est.m
+CALLED BY: uncert_est.m <br>
 CALLS: eigfun.m

 * OPTION 3-4: L-BFGS and L-BFGS-B

-SCRIPT: inversion_LBFGS.m
+SCRIPT: inversion_LBFGS.m <br>
 PURPOSE: Estimate fluxes using a geostatistical inverse model, implemented using
-	the L-BFGS algorithm and a variable transformation.
+	the L-BFGS algorithm and a variable transformation. <br>
-CALLED BY: None.
+CALLED BY: None. <br>
 CALLS: cost_gradient_fun_transform.m

-SCRIPT: cost_gradient_fun_transform.m
+SCRIPT: cost_gradient_fun_transform.m <br>
-PURPOSE: Calculate the cost function and gradient for the geostatistical inverse model.
+PURPOSE: Calculate the cost function and gradient for the geostatistical inverse model. <br>
-CALLED BY: inversion_LBFGS.m
+CALLED BY: inversion_LBFGS.m <br>
 CALLS: None.

-SCRIPT: cost_gradient_fun.m
+SCRIPT: cost_gradient_fun.m <br>
-PURPOSE: Calculate the cost function and gradient function without a variable transformation.
+PURPOSE: Calculate the cost function and gradient function without a variable transformation. <br>
 CALLED BY: This function is not called by any other script.
 Rather, it is an alternative to the script cost_gradient_fun_transform.m.
 Specifically, this script is useful for inverse problems with bounds (e.g., non-negativity).
-If one wants to enforce bounds on an inversion, use this script can be used in place of cost_gradient_fun_transform.m and use with L-BFGS-B (the bounded version of L-BFGS) instead of L-BFGS.
+If one wants to enforce bounds on an inversion, use this script can be used in place of cost_gradient_fun_transform.m and use with L-BFGS-B (the bounded version of L-BFGS) instead of L-BFGS.  <br>
 CALLS: None.